 Helping you make the most of the family history materials we hold and suggest further lines of enquiry.
-These services provided in the Local Studies area, in the Archives, and also in certain branch libraries around the county.
+These services are provided in the Local Studies area, in the Archives and also in certain branch libraries around the county.

 Your older relatives will have a fund of family memories going back in time and they may have valuable family papers, photographs, birth certificates or even a family bible.
 Ask where their parents were buried and visit the cemeteries.
 You will be amazed at the amount of information you can collect in this way.
 Make a simple family tree with yourself at the bottom and the earliest generation known at the top and bring it with you when you first use our services.
 There are a number of books available which will assist you in this, including.

 - Peter Christian, The Genealogist's Internet

 - Amanda Bevan, Tracing your Ancestors in The National Archives